 Fiddler Everywhere sets itself as the operating system proxy once the system capturing activates.
 The application captures and outputs all HTTP/HTTPS/WebSocket traffic from client applications that respect the system proxy.
-The Live Traffic list displays the traffic as session entries.
+The Live Traffic grid displays the traffic as session entries.

 - Filtering through column filters

-- Bypass requests to specific domains from using the Fiddler proxy
+- Bypassing requests to specific domains

-The Filters toolbar option enables you to apply complex filtering solutions, such as creating multiple filtering conditions, combining them with logical operations, saving filters for later reuse, and more.
+The Filters option enables you to apply complex filtering solutions, such as creating multiple filtering conditions, combining them with logical operations, saving filters for later reuse, and more.
 An active column filter automatically adds as a condition in your active filter (or in the Default filter if no saved filters are active).

 Create and apply a filter through the Filters toolbar option as follows:

 Adding a name will allow you to save and reuse a filter later.